Taking The Pulse Of The Market

-The short answer is no, investors shouldn't be worried.
+The short answer is no; investors shouldn't be worried.
 But that doesn't mean they (you) should do nothing.
 If you're a long-term, buy-and hold type with 20 or more years to go until you begin tapping into your investments, it might be a good idea to raise just a little cash.
 Last month, I told my clients to increase their cash position to 10%, from the previous allocation of 5%.

 10% cash is prudent, in my opinion, because it still represents a bullish posture, but also provides some dry powder that can be used to take advantage of better prices that I believe are coming.
 I'm not looking for a crash, or a bear market.
 I'm expecting a correction of 5% to 10% from the 2,395.96 print on March 1.

-When I assess the health of the market, I look at the prospects for short, intermediate, and long term gains.
-Today the market is backing-and-filling on a short term basis, but it's still very healthy on an intermediate term basis.
+When I assess the health of the market, I look at the prospects for short-, intermediate-, and long-term gains.
+Today, the market is backing and filling on a short-term basis, but it's still very healthy on an intermediate-term basis.

 But long term, there's a problem with valuations.
-The thought leaders I respect most are expecting something on the order of 4% to 7% nominal gains for the S&P 500 over the next ten years.
+The thought leaders I respect most are expecting something on the order of 4% to 7% nominal gains for the S&P 500 over the next 10 years.
 My own work is even less optimistic.
-I expect between 2% and 5% nominal returns for equities over the next ten years.
+I expect between 2% and 5% nominal returns for equities over the next 10 years.

 Looking at the short-term health of equities, there are some clear indications of weakness, or at least a moderation of momentum.